 I have a whole battery of little manipulatives I use for singing songs.
 Whether a kid wants to sing Old MacDonald, Baby Bumble Bee, or Itsy Bitsy Spider, you better believe Miss Lindsey has some sort of toy or puppet ready to go.
 I want to create the magic.
 The goofier the better.

-One of the best investments I have made and, incidentally, the inspiration behind the SpeechyThings logo, is buying a bucketload of bee finger puppets from Oriental Trading Company.
+One of the best investments I have made is buying a these bee finger puppets.
 These little critters help my kiddos engage in music whether or not they’re ready or able to single along.
 I passed one bee out to each therapist in my clinic and so far, these little guys have also helped a nonverbal child say a /z/ and another autistic child demonstrate reciprocal play and turn-taking.
 Pretty cool!
 But that’s a story for another post.

 Anyway.
 We are SLPs and should be the magical, toy-rich creatures God intended us to be.
-Get you some finger puppets or dolls to help your little friends engage and sing.
+Get you some finger puppets (like this way-cool spider!) or dolls to help your little friends engage and sing.

 MAKE IT VISUAL